 So far our journey has been great, and I wish I would have sought out the help of an RE sooner.
 I even got confirmation that I have the MTHFR gene, which is very common in people with chronic conditions like migraine.
 MTHFR can also be responsible for consecutive pregnancy loss, especially if left untreated.
 Part of the reason is that it interferes with your absorption of folic acid, so most prenatal vitamins that just contain “folic acid” you’re not actually able to metabolize it properly.

 Since folic acid is essential to prevent birth defects of a baby’s brain and spinal cord, it’s incredibly important to make sure you’re absorbing it.
 It’s recommended that those with this gene use L-methylfolate.

 I recently switched from taking the Pure Encapsulations PreNatal Vitamin, which contains part Metafolin L-5 MTHF and part folic acid, to Mama Bird PreNatal vitamins, which contain strictly L-methylfolate.
-I don’t love some of the ingredients in it for migraine, like the “orange flavor”, but overall I’m feeling pretty good on it and my skin is GLOWING way more than it did on PE.
+For some with migraine, the probiotic and “orange flavor” may be questionable, but they haven’t bothered me one bit.
+Overall I’m feeling pretty good on it and my skin is GLOWING way more than it did on PE.
 And you know I love my Pure Encapsulations…

 This brings up a whole new topic of managing migraine while taking fertility medications.
 Let me tell you, it hasn’t been easy.
 I’ll be sharing more about the migraine and infertility link in future posts, but I hope you enjoyed this intro into all the thoughts and emotions that go into the decision to try to conceive with migraine.